Pvt. Vincent Charles Sykora

 On that day, the POWs were lined up by fours.
-The outside men had rope tied to their wrists to prevent escape.
+The outside men had rope tied, from man to man, to their wrists to prevent escape.
 They were marched shoe-less to the Tabunco Pier and arrived at noon.
 They were packed into the two holds of the Erie Maru.
 This was the same ship that had taken them to Mindanao two years earlier.
 400 POWs were in the first hold while the remaining 350 POWs were put in the second hold.
 In addition, several tons of Japanese baggage were packed into the hold.
 Around six that evening, the ship sailed.

 It should be noted that the United States had intercepted the order from Japanese command sending the Shinyo Maru to Zamboanga.
-The order was misinterpreted as saying the ship would be transporting "750 military personnel" instead of "750 military prisoners" to Manila.
-The U.S.S.
+The order was misinterpreted as saying the ship would be transporting "750 military personnel" instead of "750 military prisoners" to Manila, so the U.S.S.
 Paddle was sent to the area to intercept the ship.
-The U.S. would acknowledge this mistake in December 1944.
+The U.S. would acknowledge this mistake in December 1945.

 On September 4th, the POWs were transferred onto the Shinyo Maru.
-250 POWs were put iu the ship's smaller hold, while the 500 POWs were its larger hold.
+250 POWs were put in the ship's smaller hold, while the 500 POWs were put into its larger hold.
 That night, bombs from American planes landed alongside of the ship rocking and shaking it.
-The POWs prayed for the ship would be hit.
+The POWs prayed for the ship to be hit.

-The ship sailed on September 5th at 2:00 a.m.
+The ship sailed on September 5th at 2:00 A.M.
 Before the ship sailed, the hatch covers were secured so that the POWs could not lift them from below.
 The ship headed north in a zigzag pattern in an attempt to avoid submarines.
-The POWs were no longer allowed on deck.
-Their lips and throats were covered with dust from cement that had previously been hauled by the ship.
-For the next two days, the ship made good time.
+The POWs were no longer allowed on deck, resulting in their lips and throats being covered with dust from the cement that had previously been hauled by the ship.
+For the next two days, the ship made good time as it head north.

 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes or submarines.
 The ship was now part of a convoy designated as C-076.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

 At 7:37 p.m. on Thursday, September 7, 1944, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
 It fired two torpedoes at the ship.
-The first torpedo hit the ship.
-There was a tremendous explosion in the main hold resulting in some POWs being blown out of the hold through the hole that had been created.
+The first torpedo hit the ship, and there was a tremendous explosion in the main hold killing many and resulting in some POWs being blown out of the hold through the hole that had been created.
 Moments later, a second torpedo hit the ship.
 Those POWs still alive saw the bodies of the dead floating in the water as the hold filled with water.

 The POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
-As the POWs emerged from the hold, they picked them off.
-The lucky POWs made it through their fire and dove into the water.
+As the POWs emerged from the hold, they were shot.
+The lucky POWs made it through the fire and dove into the water.

-According to the POWs in the water, the Shinyo Maru began to capsize.
-There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
-It split in two and sunk into the water.
+According to the POWs in the water, the Shinyo Maru began to capsize, and there was a tremendous crushing sound.
+The ship seemed to bend upward in the middle, and it split in two and sunk into the water.

-Japanese seaplanes dropped depth charges in an attempt to sink the American submarine.
+Japanese seaplanes appeared overhead and dropped depth charges in an attempt to sink the American submarine.
 The good thing about the depth charges was that they kept sharks away from the POWs.
-When the planes spotted the POWs in the water, they strafed them.
-This stopped when the plane crews realized that there were Japanese in the water too.
+When the planes spotted the POWs in the water, they strafed them, until the crews realized that there were Japanese soldiers in the water too.

 A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
-The ship ran aground.
-The Japanese quickly set up machineguns and fired on the POWs in the water.
-Boats from the other ships in the convoy attempted to hunt down the POWs.
-If they found a man, they shot him.
-What saved many lives was that with dusk it became harder for the Japanese to see them.
+The ship ran aground to save it from sinking.
+The Japanese quickly set up machine guns on its deck and fired on the POWs in the water.
+Boats from the other ships, in the convoy, attempted to hunt down the POWs.
+When they found a man, they shot him.
+What saved many lives was that with dusk it became harder for the Japanese to see them in the water.

-The Japanese announced to the Americans that if they surrendered that they would be treated with compassion.
+The Japanese announced that if they surrendered that they would be treated with compassion.
 About 30 men gave up after hearing this.
-According to one man who escaped a second time after surrendering, the POWs had their hands tied to the ship's rail A Japanese officer than walked down the line and shot each POW in the back of the head.
+According to one man who escaped a second time after surrendering, the POWs had their hands tied to the ship's rail.
+A Japanese officer walked down the line and shot each POW in the back of the head.
 When finished, the Japanese pushed the bodies overboard.

 Of the 750 POWs who were boarded onto the ship,

+1944.
 Pvt.
 Vincent Sykora was not one of